 CPC is engaged in a long-term initiative to improve the way in which it handles issues arising from pollution involving waste-water, air, noise, solid wastes and groundwater in the context of fulfilling its CSR commitment and upholding the spirit of sustainable development.
 In recent years, the company has also worked on carbon dioxide emission inventory and reduction projects and the best internationally-available control technology and equipment were adopted for all of its new investment projects in order to minimize the pollution caused by production, transportation, and storage processes.
 CPC has also shown its commitment to environmental protection by upgrading the quality of its petroleum products in terms of their carbon content and CO2 emission potential.

 Comparison between CPC Refineries' Environmental Quality and National Standards

+Efflunt

-Efflunt Monthly average value
+\Monthly average value

-Item Year 2015 quality Current national standards
+Year Item 2015 quality Current national standards

-Chemical oxyger demand COD (p < 60 100
+Chemical oxygen demand COD (ppm) < 60 100

 Oil (ppm) < 5 10

-Suspended solic (ppm) s SS < 20 30
+Suspended solids SS (ppm) < 20 30

 Flue gas